Op-ed

 • Lakewood, NJ – “Torah Min Hashamayim” Q&A Session, 120 attendees

-The fact that this advertisement is targeting the Ultra-Orthodox and Chasidic communities, where for many the mere question is considered taboo, reveals, to my mind, the deep underlying challenge Judaism and the broader Jewish community is facing.
+The fact that this advertisement targets the Ultra-Orthodox and Chasidic communities, where for many the mere question is considered taboo, reveals, to my mind, the deep underlying challenge Judaism and the broader Jewish community is facing.
 One would think that the Ultra-Orthodox would be the last segment within the broader Jewish community open to admitting the weakness in its own ranks.
 Nevertheless, there is a reason this advertisement targets the Chareidi and Chasidic communities.

 On some level, Ultra-Orthodoxy is able to acknowledge the problem because it still believes it has answers to “prove” that tradition is literally true.
 But herein lies the problem for the broader Jewish community.
 The approach used by the Ultra-Orthodox to address these questions will sound silly, even embarrassing to many in the Modern Orthodox communities.
 How, then, are they to deal with the questions?
 After all, as the saying goes, “Don’t ask questions to which you don’t want to know answers.”